SharePoint/sp-dev-docs/docs/declarative-customization/view-group-formatting.md

 ## headerFormatter

 JSON object that defines the format for group header.
 The schema of this JSON object is identical to the schema of a column format.
-For details on this schema and its capabilities, see the [Formatting detailed syntax reference](./formatting-syntax-reference.md).
+For details on this schema and its capabilities, see the [Formatting syntax reference](./formatting-syntax-reference.md).
 Valid in 'List', 'Compact List' and 'Gallery' layouts.

 ## footerFormatter

 JSON object that defines the format for group and list footer.
 The schema of this JSON object is identical to the schema of a column format (and that of rowFormatter).
-For details on this schema and its capabilities, see the [Formatting detailed syntax reference](./formatting-syntax-reference.md).
+For details on this schema and its capabilities, see the [Formatting syntax reference](./formatting-syntax-reference.md).
 Valid in 'List' and 'Compact List' layouts.

 ## hideFooter